-Nizhny Novgorod is a Volg River cruise port and major city in Russia (Volga Federal District).
-Nizhny Novgorod is located approx 400 km (250 ml) east of Russia's capital city Moscow.
-The city's population is over 2,25 million, ranking it Russia's 5th largest - after Moscow, St Petersburg, Novosibirsk, and Ekaterinburg.
+Nizhny Novgorod (shortened Nizhny) is a Volga River cruise port and major city in Russia (Volga Federal District).
+Nizhny is located approx 400 km (250 ml) east of Russia's capital city Moscow.
+By population (over 2,25 million) the city is ranked Russia's 5th largest - after Moscow, St Petersburg, Novosibirsk and Ekaterinburg.

 - Nizhny Novgorod is among Russia's top-developed IT Industry cities in terms of software research and development (R&D) providers.
 Among the largest employers is the Intel company, which has here a big R&D center and a major datacenter.
 In the city are also based several major offshore outsourcing software companies, among which Bell Integrator, Itseez, Tecom, Luximax, MERA Networks, RealEast Networks, Auriga, SoftDrom, Teleca.